GajendrasinghDawar/GajendrasinghDawar/README.md

 *   🌍  I'm live in Khargone(M.P.), India.
 *   🚀  I'm currently working on secrete app 🤫.
 *   🧠  I'm also learning NextJs and ? ...
-*   ⚡  Suggest me good book on novels and Shayari.
+*   ⚡  Suggest me good books on novels and Shayari.

 ### Skills
 <p align="left">